arvindr21/MEAN-Workshop/README.md

 On the final day, we will build an End to End Todo Application leveraging the M.E.A.N stack

 I will be updating this repo as the training goes on.
-Be sure to checkout the Workshop Home Page :
+Be sure to checkout the Workshop Home Page : http://mean-workshop.herokuapp.com

+### Run the Workshop locally

+* Download/clone this repo
+* Run `node index.js` and navigate to `http://localhost:3000`

 @arvindr21